Climax by J.D. Jackson (Oil on cotton canvas, 1968)

 When I walked into Swann Galleries I was overwhelmed with a sense of nostalgia.
 This feeling was one of familiarity with the art from the Africa Diaspora, which filled every wall and space in the room; as well as a familiarity with the previous owners of this beautiful collection.
 The collection was formerly owned by the powerhouse family-owned Johnson Publishing Company that was founded in 1942 by husband and wife team John H. Johnson and Eunice W. Johnson.

-So, on January 28th I was hit in the face and in the heart with that same feeling when I entered the Swann Gallery last month.
+On January 28th, I was struck by a similar feeling when I entered the Swann Gallery in Manhattan.
 But the feeling was bittersweet, as this was the bankruptcy auction of the Johnson Publishing Company art collection that once hung on the walls of the Publisher's former headquarters at 820 S. Michigan Avenue.

-The pre-auction estimate was $1.2 million.
+The collection's pre-auction estimate was $1.2 million.
 However, the auction fetched nearly $3 million.

 I wish I could show all of the amazing works, but here are some of my favorites.